 Unlike the Full Dress and Service Dress tunics, the Mess Dress cuffs were rounded with four rather than five, equal length stripes of ¾ inch scarlet cloth without buttons.
 Figure 346: Front and rear composite image of a King’s Colonials Mess Dress lapel badge (Laurie Osborne collection).

-An Officer’s Mess Waiters tunic breast and cuff buttons have also been identified for the King’s Colonials and these are shown in Figures 329 and 330.
+An Officer’s Mess Waiters tunic breast and cuff buttons have also been identified for the King’s Colonials and these are shown in Figure 347.
 Unlike tunic buttons, Mess Waiters buttons were not officially sanctioned and were chosen by the Officers of the Regiment.
 The King’s Colonials Mess Waiters buttons bear the inter-twined letters ‘KC’ in script within the Garter strap surmounted by St Edward’s crown.
 The tunic breast and cuff buttons are gilt, convex in shape and measure 27 and 17mm in diameter, respectively.
 They are open backed with a back mark of Firmin London for the larger tunic breast button and the smaller cuff button is unmarked.
-Figures 329 and 330: King’s Colonials Mess Dress tunic breast and cuff buttons in gilt (Ian Baker collection).
+Figure 347: King’s Colonials Mess Dress tunic breast and cuff buttons in gilt (Ian Baker collection).